 We calculated effect sizes (ES) and power based on the statistics reported in the target article.
 Both the ES and power were computed using R studio (Version: 1.4.2) with packages “MBESS” and “pwr”.
 We focused on the intercorrelations between the variables, aiming for a power of 0.95 with an alpha 0.05.
 The largest minimum sample size required for the correlational tests reported with significant results (i.e., apology vs. empathy) was 94 participants.
 The calculation was based on the effect size of r = .36, with a power of 0.95 and an alpha of 0.05.

-To ensure we have enough power to detect all the effects in the original study, we decided that the sample size in our replication should not be lower than the sample size in the target article’s study.
-Thus, we followed the original’s sample size of 239 participants.
-We conducted a sensitivity analysis and found this sample is enough to detect correlations of r = 0.21, which is weaker than the lower bound of the weakest effect in the target article (apology vs empathy: r = 0.36, 95% Cl [0.24, 0.47]).
+To ensure we have enough power to detect all the effects in the target article, we decided that the sample size in our replication should not be lower than the sample size in the target article’s study.
+Thus, we followed the target article’s sample size of 239 participants.
+We conducted a sensitivity analysis and found this sample is enough to detect correlations of r = 0.21, which is weaker than the lower bound of the weakest effect in the target article (apology vs. empathy: r = 0.36, 95% Cl [0.24, 0.47]).

 In our extension, we added two extra conditions by manipulating empathy, and therefore decided to multiply the sample by three to 717 participants.
 Accounting for possible exclusions of 0-10% based on our previous experience with the target sample, our integrated design, and allowing for the potential of additional analyses, we aimed for a larger total sample of 800 participants.
 A sensitivity analysis indicated that a sample of 717 (after exclusions) would allow the detection of f = 0.15 for a three-conditions ANOVA for our experimental design (95% power, alpha = 5%, one-tail) for our extension.
-Also, the sample would be sufficiently powered to detect contrasts of d = 0.33 (95% power, alpha = 5%, two-tail), which correspond to a medium effect in social psychology research (Lovakov & Agadullina, 2021).
+Also, the sample would be sufficiently powered to detect contrasts of d = 0.33 (95% power, alpha = 5%, two-tail), which correspond to a medium effect in social psychology research (Xiao et al., 2023).
 Based on our previous experience, recall tasks in judgment and decision-making tended to show medium to very strong effects (e.g., Chen et al., 2023; Feldman et al., 2016; Yeung & Feldman, 2022).

 Participants